 The Ponta Delgada “Must-Sees” are along the city’s waterfront.
 For those on a short time line (such as cruise ship visitors), the Ponta Delgada waterfront is the perfect area to visit.

 7 Best Things To Do in Ponta Delgada

-The 18th-century ‘Portas da Cidade’ dominates the charming public square.
-The royal coat of arms shows prominently above the three ornate round archways.
-Construction of the wide street along the waterfront forced the relocation of the gates from the waters’ edge to their current inland spot.
+The 18th-century ‘Portas da Cidade’ dominate the pretty public square.
+Note the royal coat of arms above the three, ornate, round archways.
+The gates were originally at the waters’ edge.
+Construction of the wide, Avenida Infante Dom Henrique along the waterfront forced the relocation of the gates.

 In front of the gates, the Goncalo Velho Cabral Statue honours the first governor of the Azorean islands of Santa Maria and Sao Miguel.

 Fortress of Sao Bras and Azores Military Museum

 São Miguel’s largest fortress, Forte de São Brás, protected the early port of Ponta Delgada from attacks by pirates and privateers.
 It was constructed in the late 16th century in a style typical of Renaissance military architecture.

 Visit the Azores Military Museum in the fort.
 It has a significant collection of weaponry, uniforms and communication equipment.
 The displays discuss many aspects of Azorean military history.

 Ponta Delgada Whale Watching Tours